 Growth hacking can be quite complicated and can come in many different forms, depending on the type of company and product or service.

-So, let’s explore the 8 key reasons why growth hacking has stayed outside of the classroom doors so far.
+So, let’s explore the 8 key reasons why it has stayed outside of the classroom doors so far.

 1. Growth hacker isn’t traditional marketer.

 Many schools and universities focus on giving students frameworks and methods that have proven their success in the past, yet these were working 20 years ago and are based on traditional marketing methods.

 This is because traditional marketing easily fits into well-known frameworks and theories.
-Growth hacking on the other hand is dynamic, and requires adjustments and experimentation along the way.
+Growth hacking on the other hand is dynamic, and to learn it requires adjustments and experimentation along the way.

 The fundamental concept behind growth hacking is building marketing into the product or service by its design and adjusting your sales funnel accordingly.

 The attractiveness of the product or service should speak for itself, and it should be advertised to your target audience.

-To pull this off designers must first achieve a good product-market-fit, meaning the product or service is exactly what the consumers in the target market are looking for.
+To pull this off, growth hacker must first achieve a good product-market-fit, meaning the product or service is exactly what the consumers in the target market are looking for.

 This is done by releasing the first variation onto the market, taking feedback from customers on what was good and what wasn’t, and improve; then rinse and repeat.